gpleiss/efficient_densenet_pytorch/README.md

 # efficient_densenet_pytorch
-A PyTorch 0.4 implementation of DenseNets, optimized to save GPU memory.
+A PyTorch >=1.0 implementation of DenseNets, optimized to save GPU memory.

 ## Recent updates
-1. **Now works on PyTorch 0.4!** It uses the checkpointing feature, which makes this code WAY more efficient!!!
+1. **Now works on PyTorch 1.0!** It uses the checkpointing feature, which makes this code WAY more efficient!!!
-1. **No longer works with PyTorch 0.3.x.** If you are using an old version of PyTorch, check out [the pytorch_0.3.1 tag](https://github.com/gpleiss/efficient_densenet_pytorch/tree/pytorch_0.3.1) for an older version of this code.
-1. `models/densenet_efficient.py` is now depricated. `models/densenet.py` can handle both the efficient and original implementations.

 ## Motivation
 While DenseNets are fairly easy to implement in deep learning frameworks, most